OpenHelix-robot/OpenHelix/README.md

 - **[2025/04]** Initial release of **OpenHelix** codebase! 🎉
 - **[2025/05]** We released our paper on [arXiv](https://arxiv.org/abs/2505.03912). 📄
 - **[2025/05]** We released the checkpoints of OpenHelix on Hugging Face 🤗.
 - **[2025/06]** We evaluated OpenHelix on CALVIN ABC-D (EP_LEN=360), which is a mainstream setting, and found that OpenHelix achieves **SOTA** performance among dual-system VLA models.
-A more powerful version of OpenHelix is on the way ！ — stay tuned!
+A more powerful version of OpenHelix is on the way！ — Stay tuned!
 ---

 # 📌 TODO list